Neversole/Neversole/README.md

 ### Welcome to my GitHub profile! 👋

-I am Natalie and I am passionate about Data Science and Engineering.
+I am Natalie Bird and I am passionate about Data Science and Engineering.
 I received my Bachelor of Science in Data Analytics from Washington State University in December of 2023.
 I currently work as a contractor for Nike in their Marketplace Supply Chain.
 I am located in beautiful Beaverton, Oregon.
 When I am not working or playing with data sets, I spend my free time weightlifting, hiking, rock climbing, fishing, and sewing.

 Check out my [Portfolio](https://github.com/Neversole/Portfolio.git) to view my completed projects.